ballerina-platform/ballerina-dev-website/policy/privacy-policy.md

 We sometimes need to give our service providers who help us run our website and services access to the data we have in order for them to perform those services.
 They are only authorized to use information that is strictly relevant for them to perform their tasks, and we ensure that they are under obligations of confidentiality to us so that your data is secure.
 For a full list of third-party service providers used by Ballerina ( processors), please visit [Ballerina processor list](/policy/ballerina-subprocessor-list.pdf).

 We may share your data with our subsidiaries or affiliates within our corporate group.
-WSO2 ‘s parent company is WSO2 LLC and is located in the United States of America.
+WSO2 ‘s parent company is WSO2 LLC, which is located in the United States of America.
 Our affiliates are WSO2 UK Limited (located in the United Kingdom), WSO2 Lanka (Private) Limited (located in Sri Lanka), and WSO2 Brasil Tecnologia E Software Ltda (located in Brazil) and any other affiliates set out in our [Contact Us](https://wso2.com/contact/?src=contact) page.
 We share information within this group because these entities also carry out support, marketing, account management, and technical operations for WSO2 that are relevant to the provision of the website and services.

-## Cross border data transfers
+## Cross-border data transfers

 WSO2 operates globally, with businesses both inside and outside of the European Economic Area ("EEA") and the UK.
 We may transfer your Personal Data to countries other than the one in which you live, including transfers to the United States.
 Additionally, third-party service providers who handle data on our behalf may be based in locations around the world.
 For these reasons, your personal information may be transferred to other countries both inside and outside of the UK and the EEA.
 As privacy laws in other countries may not be equivalent to those in your home country, we only make arrangements to transfer data overseas where we are satisfied that adequate levels of protection are in place to protect any information held in that country or that the service provider acts at all times in compliance with applicable privacy laws.
 Where required under applicable laws, we will take measures to ensure that personal information handled in other countries will receive at least the same level of protection as it is given in your home country.